I've made over 200,000 Christmas sweaters for brands. Here's what 15 years of doing it has taught me.

 Google, 2021: the happy problem

-The Administrative Business Partner for a team at Google reached out in early October 2021.
+An Administrative Business Partner for a team at Google reached out in early October 2021.
 The original brief was roughly 300 sweaters for a single org.

 Two weeks later, she emailed with what she called a "happy problem":

 The mockups alone had triggered the order to expand.
-We hadn't produced a single physical unit.

 The back of the Google sweater.
 Custom knitted pattern wraps the entire garment — no plain panel.